MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataflows.md

 ## Frequently asked questions

-_**Direct query is not working for me in Power BI, what should I do?**_
+_**DirectQuery is not working for me in Power BI&mdash;what should I do?**_

-To get direct query to run, you need to have Power BI Premium and adjust a few configuration items in your Power BI workspace.
+To get DirectQuery to run, you need to have Power BI Premium and adjust a few configuration items in your Power BI workspace.
 These actions are explained in the [dataflows premium features](/power-bi/transform-model/dataflows/dataflows-premium-features) article.

-_**My dataflow table does not show up in the dataflow connector in Power BI**_
+_**My dataflow table doesn't show up in the dataflow connector in Power BI**_

-You're probably using a Dataverse table as destination for your standard dataflow.
+You're probably using a Dataverse table as the destination for your standard dataflow.
 Use the [Dataverse/CDS connector](../Connectors/Dataverse.md) instead or consider switching to an analytical dataflow.

-_**There is a difference in the data when I remove duplicates in dataflows, how can I resolve this?**_
+_**There's a difference in the data when I remove duplicates in dataflows&mdash;how can I resolve this?**_

 There could be a difference in data between design-time and refresh-time.
 We don't guarantee which instance is being kept during refresh time.
-[This article](/powerquery-docs/working-with-duplicates) will help you to avoid inconsistencies in your data.
+For information on how to avoid inconsistencies in your data, go to [Working with duplicates](../working-with-duplicates.md).

 ### See also